Alternatives to Toptal for Hiring Developers (2026)

 Freelancer Marketplace vs Nearshore Staff Augmentation

 The biggest structural difference between Toptal and nearshore staff augmentation is the relationship model.
-Here is how they compare across the factors that matter most:
+Here's how they compare across the factors that matter most:

 What to Ask When Evaluating Any Developer Hiring Platform